 Coordination among cartel enforcers is now expanding into the post-investigative phases of prosecution and punishment.
 The demand for such coordination is on the rise because of the long list of interested enforcers in any given antitrust investigation.
 The growing demand for international coordination is further enhanced by the fact that certain legal concepts, such as double jeopardy and successive prosecution, do not apply across borders.
 The overriding concern is that in the absence of global coordination, defendants in international cartel cases may risk potential over-punishment as several enforcement authorities seek to redress the effects of the same cartel offence.

-As it has been present throughout the evolution of cartel enforcement, the Antitrust Division has emerged as a thought leader in developing the guiding principles it will employ when confronting the question of whether to exercise discretion in response to a parallel foreign enforcement action.
+The Antitrust Division has previously articulated certain guiding principles it may employ when confronting the question of whether to exercise discretion in response to a parallel foreign enforcement action.
+Specifically, the Division articulated a four-step analysis.